The coming year is going to be a big one for the Australian hemp industry.

 There was a delegation of industrial hemp researchers from German and Belgian universities and research institutes to Australia and New Zealand in the week beginning November 14, 2022.
 The CSIRO at Werribee hosted them for part of their Australian visit by facilitating a seminar which provided an excellent opportunity for the Australian industrial hemp industry to meet with experts from Europe and to initiate collaborations between the AHC, the AIHA, AA, CSIRO and hopefully the hemp CRC.
 Many interesting points from the European experience came out.
 One notable example is that they are steering away from machine decortication and reverting to an improved method of field retting.

 The Australian Hemp Council is a non profit volunteer organisation working hard to help the Australian hemp industry grow.
 We thank you for helping us support those in the industry, when and where possible.
 By joining your state hemp organisation you will be giving us the needed support to help change our Australian hemp industry for the better.
-As always, to be up to date for all information regarding hemp processing, growing in Australia be sure to subscribe to our mailing list through our website.

 From everyone at the AHC, thanks again and see you next month.